Take 25% off your order from Bear. Use Code: SF25

 For all of the mattresses from Bear, customers have 100 nights to try the mattress in their own home.
 A full refund is available if you aren’t satisfied, but the company requires that you keep the mattress for 30 nights as a break-in period before initiating a return.

 Nectar’s full-year sleep trial is one of the longest in the industry.
 The company requires that you test out the mattress for 30 nights, and after those first 30 nights, the 365-night return window begins.
-This allows customers an extended period to try either the Nectar Mattress or Nectar Lush with the option to receive a full refund if they aren’t happy with it.
+This allows customers an extended period to try any Nectar model with the option to receive a full refund if they aren’t happy with it.

 A mattress warranty provides recourse in case something goes unexpectedly wrong and the mattress breaks down prematurely.
 These warranties cover defects in materials and craftsmanship, but they don’t cover accidental damage (like spills or pet accidents) or normal, gradual wear-and-tear.
 Important aspects of a warranty include both how long it lasts (the “term”) and the company’s obligations if there is a defect (the “remedy”).

 The Bear Original and Bear Pro both have a 10-year warranty covering defects in materials and manufacturing.
 The warranty for the mattress cover, though, lasts for only one year.
 These warranties provide for repair or replacement if there is a defect, but the customer must pay for transportation costs.

 The Bear Hybrid has a 20-year warranty except for the cover, which has a one-year warranty.
 During the first ten years, Bear will repair or replace a defective mattress, and the customer only pays for shipping costs.
 During years 11 through 20, customers must pay a prorated charge for the warranty remedy that starts at 50% of the original purchase price in year 11 and increases by 5% per year.